5 facts about: How old do dogs get?

 According to Dr. Kraus, it would be possible to increase life expectancy if life expectancy were considered instead of these breed characteristics.

-So the researcher recommends, "If you want to live with your dog as long as possible, you have the best chance if you choose a mixed breed, and a rather small one."
+For example, the researcher recommends, "If you want to live with your dog as long as possible, you have the best chance if you choose a mixed breed, and a rather small one at that."

 "Dog Years" vs. "Human Years"